roryclaasen/RorysMod/RifleModules.md

 9. [Planned Modules](#Planned Modules)

 ## Base Modules
-Each Module can stack up to 16, and will change the rifles stats depending on which ones are added.
+Each Module can stack up to 16, and will change the rifles statistics depending on which ones are added.
 See each module for more information.

 ## Capacitor Module
 The capacitor module allows the rifle to hold more power capacity, however it also increases power usage slightly.